Joey Wendle Player Props: Marlins vs. Phillies

 Joey Wendle At The Plate

-- He has hit a long ball in one of 66 games, and in 0.4% of his plate appearances.
+- He has gone deep in one of 67 games, and in 0.4% of his plate appearances.

-- Wendle has driven in a run in 11 games this season (16.7%), including one multiple-RBI game.
+- Wendle has driven in a run in 11 games this year (16.4%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.